MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `maxAgeS` is measured in seconds before the present time and sets a constraint for the accounts we will be searching over; this is the upper limit for the debt's age, or how long it has been since the last payment.

 `minBalanceGwei` is represented as an amount of gwei.
-Any records with balance above this value will not be returned.
+Any records with balance below this value will not be returned.

 `maxBalanceGwei` is represented as an amount of gwei.
 Any records with balance above this value will not be returned.